 Water them constantly

 Tomatoes LOVE water.
 If you want large, healthy fruits, then you mustn’t be stingy or forgetful when it comes to watering.
 About 2-3 inches of water in a week would be quite adequate.
 Now here is where it gets interesting.
 It’s not just about giving them enough water; you must ensure you are giving them enough water REGULARLY.
-You can’t leave them and run off.
+You can’t leave them and runoff.
 They are just like little children; you must be on hand to satisfy their needs.
 Tomatoes can’t withstand dryness, so the soil should always have moisture.
-Therefore, it is imperative that you water generously, deeply and consistently.
+Therefore, it is imperative that you water generously, deeply, and consistently.

-Don’t forget to mulch
+Don’t forget to mulch or compost

 To help retain the moisture in the soil and keep your tomatoes happy, mulching is very essential.
 Organic materials such as grass and straw are perfect mulch options if you live in areas with warm climates.
 If you reside in colder climes, then you can choose between red or black plastic mulch.
 Mulch should be added within 4 – 5 weeks after planting.